how to set SMART goals with examples

 how to set smart goals

-Luckily there is a scientific formula for setting and achieving your goals.
-Whether you set long or short-term goals, SMART goals are the way to go.
+Luckily there is a scientific formula for setting and achieving your goals – setting SMART Goals.

-SMART in SMART goals most for Specific, Measurable, Achievable, Relevant, and Time-Bound.
+SMART Goals stand for goals that are Specific, Measurable, Achievable, Relevant, and Time-Bound.

 Let’s use Sam’s objective to work through each component.